Online therapy for sex addiction, Canadian licence

 Treatment for compulsive sexual behaviour

 Beth Mares RP is licensed by the Ontario government to provide psychotherapy and has also trained with the School for Addiction Studies (since rolled into CAMH).
 Her addiction-related work focuses on sex addictions and adult children of alcoholics issues.
-Her psychotherapist license allows her to work on underlying causes.
+Her psychotherapist license allows her to work on underlying causes such as childhood trauma.
 She has practiced in Toronto for over 30 years, and now works throughout Canada via video therapy and chat (IM) using platforms that meet all privacy standards.
 (More at Beth's approach and bio.)

 Find your self--and lose your addiction